NurjahanJ/is219-final/README.md

 ## ✨ Features

 - **Responsive Design** - Looks great on all devices from mobile to desktop
+- **Explorer Theme** - Immersive starry backgrounds with soft blue accents
-- **About Page** - Personal introduction with knowledge and tools sections
+- **About Page** - Personal introduction with profile photo and skills sections
 - **Projects Section** - Showcase of work with animated project cards
-- **Contact Page** - Easy way to get in touch
+- **Contact Page** - Form and social links with Explorer-themed styling
-- **Sage Theme** - Custom color palette inspired by wisdom and knowledge
+- **Global Footer** - Consistent navigation and contact options on all pages
+- **Custom Compass Favicon** - Realistic navigation-themed site icon
+- **Glass Morphism Effects** - Modern UI with backdrop blur and transparency
 - **Accessible UI** - Keyboard navigation and screen reader support
-- **Dark Mode Support** - Thoughtfully designed for both light and dark preferences

 ## 🚀 Getting Started